Key risks

 • adequate use of borrower- or capital-based macroprudential tools, aimed at increasing banks’ resilience to risks from the real estate market;

-• impact of climate change on economy and consequently on the financial sector through the materialisation of physical and transition risks.
+• impact of climate change on the financial sector of the Republic of Serbia through the materialisation of physical and transition risks.

-• developing and improving the regulatory framework and taxonomy for climate risks in accordance with the best international practice, as well as monitoring and analysing the impact of climate change on financial stability;
+• development and improvement of the regulatory framework and taxonomy for climate risks in accordance with the best international practice, as well as monitoring and analysing the impact of climate change on financial stability;